 The line along which two pieces of sheet flooring are joined.

 A deep-pile texture with long-cut surface yarns.
-Shag carpet was popular in the 1970s, and a new type of contemporary shag in more up to date colors in gaining in popularity today.
+Shag carpet was popular in the 1970s and a new type of contemporary shag in more up to date colors is gaining in popularity today.

 The Sisal plant is a Mexican agave with large fleshy leaves, cultivated for fiber production.
 Sisal carpet is a natural carpet fiber extracted from Agave plant’s long spiny leaves (species Agave sisalana).
 Sisalana is a highly durable carpet often used in heavy traffic areas and higher end homes.
 It can be used as a wall-to-wall carpet, an area rug, or runner.